SilverCobra-prog/SilverCobra-prog.github.io/index.md

 ## About Me

-I am a high school student at Evergreen Valley High School
+I am a high school student at Evergreen Valley High School.
+Aspiring computer science + public policy major interested in the intersection of policy making, geography, history, machine learning and data science.

 ## Research Interests